JuliaTagBot/Estuaries.jl/doc/DataStreams2.md

 ### Batching
 It should be possible to do streaming in batches.
-This is because, depending on the nature of the source and sink, data may be stored in memory when streaming, which becomes a problem it is too big for memory.
+This is because, depending on the nature of the source and sink, data may be stored in memory when streaming, which becomes a problem if it is too big for memory.
 This is only a problem if internally `Data.streamfrom` involves some sort of buffering.
 I haven't thought this through yet, but I think it should involve the optional declaration of something like `Data.batchsize(src)`.
+We should probably implement the above before working on batching, but we should keep in mind that we ultimately want to be able to do it.

 ## Overhaul of `Data.streamto!`